tklenke/miframe/README.md

 [Install]
 WantedBy=graphical.target
 `
   - Save it and reload all Systemd services via:
     `sudo systemctl daemon-reload`
   - Enable autostart on boot of your new service via:
     `sudo systemctl enable miframe.service`
   - View status of service via:
     `sudo systemctl status miframe.service`
   - View logs via:
     `journalctl -u miframe.service`

   - Other setup tasks
     - set default wallpaper to MiFrame Startup Image

+# Aspirational Flow
+1. establish network connection
+1. user takes USB drive from frame, plugs into their desktop and loads photos into designated directory and replaces in USB drive frame and reboots
+1. frame starts and looks config exists
+    - if found continues
+    - else scans network server and displays default images or startup screen
+1. server starts and looks for config
+    - if found, follows config for startup or shutdown (there's another server online)
+    - else, scans network for another server,
+        - if found shutdown
+        - else look for photo directory
+            - if found, then do new server tasks
+            - else, shutdown